g-du-1/exercise-tracker/README.md

 ## Development

-Add .env from the template.
+Add .envs from the templates.

 `docker-compose up -d`

-Or use the .env.local template and the IntelliJ run config to run the server and client locally but still connect to the rest of the services in docker.
+For local dev use the .env.local template and IntelliJ run configs (add these envs) to run the server and client locally to replace the two services running in docker.

-- Check files / folders
-- Update README